10 Ways to Focus on What You Can Control

 1. Your own Attitude

-It’s very likely that you have had to change your plans dramatically over the past year, from needing to work from home, to having to cancel your holiday, or even worse, having to cancel your wedding!
-During these unprecedented times, it may seem difficult to look for the positives, but it’s worth remembering that our attitude determines our thoughts, which in turn determine how we feel and then how we behave.
-Those who are naturally more resilient and optimistic are trying to find the positives in their current situation, from thinking that they’ve saved money by not going on their holiday, to finally getting around to clearing out the garage now they haven’t got a long commute.
+It’s very likely that you have had to change your plans dramatically over the past 18 months, from needing to work from home, to having to cancel your holiday, or even worse, having to cancel your wedding!
+During these unprecedented times, it may have been difficult to look for the positives, but it’s worth remembering that our attitude determines our thoughts, which in turn determine how we feel, and then how we behave.
+Those who are naturally more resilient and optimistic are more able to find the positives, from thinking that they’ve saved money by not going on regular foreign holidays, to finally getting around to clearing out the garage now they haven’t got a long commute every day.

 2. Your Self-talk